-'''

 add-sql-stream stream &key type database => result

 '''

+stream

-''' stream A stream or T.
+A stream or T.

-type One of the following keyword symbols: :commands, :results or :both, defaulting to :commands.
+One of the following keyword symbols: :commands, :results or :both, defaulting to

+type

+:commands.

+A database object.
+This will default to default-database.

+database

-result The added stream. '''
+The added stream.

+result

+'''